 How do you create an OrePac Marketplace account?

 Call or email your local OrePac location to start the application process for a Marketplace account.

 Can I buy directly from you?

 Not at this time.
-OrePac Building Products is a wholesale building materials distributors.
+OrePac Building Products is a wholesale building materials distributor.
 That means we supply home improvement stores, called dealers, with building materials.
 A price quote, purchase, as well as delivery options should all be directed to your local home improvement store.
 We would be more than happy to connect you to the dealers near you.
 Call or email your local OrePac location to be directed to your local OrePac branch and ask for a list of OrePac dealers close to your zip code.

 Do you allow contractors to buy directly from you?

 Unfortunately, we do not allow direct purchases from contractors at this time.
 All OrePac branches are wholesale locations, which means they are set up only for distribution.
 They are not set up as a lumber yard, but instead, we work with retail lumber yards and home improvement stores.
 If you would like to connect with one of the retail lumber yards or home improvement stores that we distribute to, then we would be more than happy to connect you to the dealers near you.
 Call or email your local OrePac location to be directed to your local OrePac branch and ask for a list of OrePac retail lumber yards close to your zip code.

 When I try to open a PDF file nothing happens, what do I do?

 Issues with downloading PDFs are often an isolated incident.
 These are the most common issues:

 - Please check to make sure you have the most recent update of Adobe Acrobat Reader installed on your device.

 - Some of the PDF files on OrePac.com are large.
 Personal devices, such as a smartphone or tablet, may have slow downloading times or may not have the adequate storage capabilities.
 In this case, check your storage availability and check for any device updates.
 If the problem continues, please contact your device provider.